bleroy/3d-junkyard/DecentXL/readme.md

 Assemble the key caps onto the switches or cap adapters.
 If needed, don't forget to insert the stabilizer adapters into the relevant key caps before you press fit them onto the switches and stabilizers.

 Apply brushed metal stickers to the console keys.
 I find that holding the stickers with an Exacto knife is a good way to get the alignment precisely right.
 Take you time for this, as misalignments tend to be very visible with the keys so close to one another.
+Avoid touching the underside of the stickers as fingerprints can cause oxydation of the brushed metal layer in the sticker.

 ![3D-printed console keys](./Media/PrintedConsoleKeys.JPG)